18F/agile-solicitation-builder/README.md

 The backend is a Flask app built with Python 2.
 It requires Postgres, which must be installed before the Python package dependencies.
 To install the Python package dependencies, run `pip install -r requirements.txt`.

+### Configuring

+You'll need to make your own local .env file and populate it with your database URL.

+    cp .env-example .env

 The server expects a `DATABASE_URL` environment variable of the form expected by [SQLAlchemy engine configuration](http://docs.sqlalchemy.org/en/latest/core/engines.html).
 This project uses the `postgresql+psycopg2` dialect and driver, so an example URL might be `postgresql+psycopg2://localhost/myDBname`.

+Unless you're using a tool like [autoenv](https://github.com/kennethreitz/autoenv), you'll need to `source .env` before running.

+### Running

-To launch the app run `python server.py`.
+To launch the app run `honcho start`.
 The site will be available at `http://localhost:5000`.
 To seed the database and delete any old tables run create_tables() (from server.py).

 To ensure bundle.js is updated with the changes to any React code, you will need to use something like the node package Gulp.
 Once you have it [installed](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md), leave it running in a separate Terminal tab: just change to the `app` directory (`cd app`) and run `gulp`.